Plant Industry - Proposed Spongy Moth Management

 Centerville area: This 1,119 acre proposed treatment block is located in Franklin County.
 The northwestern corner of this block is about 0.24 miles from the intersection between NC Highway 58 and Karys Drive.
 The southeastern corner of this block is about 1.08 miles east of the intersection between Collins Mill Road and Halifax Avenue.
 There are 31 residential buildings out of the 57 total buildings and structures located within this treatment block.
 In 2025, we captured 64 male moths within this block, indicating a reproducing population is present.
 One application of pheromone mating disruption is proposed for this block to limit further population growth.

 Knotts Island/Carova area: This 1,506 acre proposed treatment block is located in Currituck County just below the North Carolina-Virginia state line and is contiguous with a proposed treatment block in Virginia.
 No major roads pass through this block, which is bordered to the east by the Atlantic Ocean and to the west by Knott’s Island Channel.
 This is a beach dune community, with small pine and oaks composing the wooded areas, along with grasses and small shrubs such as yaupon and wax myrtle.
 There are 61 residential buildings out of the 370 total buildings and structures located within this treatment block.
 In 2024, we caught a total of 437 male moths in this block.
 We were unable to treat this area in 2025 leading to an increased catch of 850 that same year.
-One application of Gypchek is proposed for this block in 2026 to limit further population growth.
-Gypchek will not affect any insect or other animal species other than spongy moth.
+Two applications of Bacillus thuringiensis var. kurstaki are proposed for this block.

 For Additional Information Contact: